Producer/Composer/Artist/Multi-Instrumentalist David Vito Gregoli

 Over the years, he’s had the privilege of working with such New Age and World Music artists as Constance Demby, Jai Uttal (featured on the Grammy Nominated “Mondo Rama” as guitarist and co-Producer), Deepak Chopra, Steven Halpern and produced and co wrote with for the acclaimed albums “Songs of Kuan Yin” with Donna De Lory for Sounds True Records.

-Vito’s talents were recently featured on the title track for the tour de force album by Al Jewer and Andy Mitran, “Transformation” (co written by Gregoli), which has received rave reviews, as well as jazz singer Kathy Sanborn, New Age artist Grayhawk Gibney, Kirtan artist Neil Martin and Jazz Hip-Hop artists Copus Multimedia…as well as tracks for flautist Mark Seelig’s new album on the Projekt label produced by Byron Metcalf.
+Vito’s talents were recently featured on the title track for the tour de force album by Al Jewer and Andy Mitran, “Transformation” (co written by Gregoli), as well as jazz singer Kathy Sanborn, New Age artist Grayhawk Gibney, Kirtan artists Porter Singer and Neil Martin, and Jazz Hip-Hop artists Copus Multimedia…as well as tracks for flautist Mark Seelig’s new album on the Projekt label produced by Byron Metcalf.

-Recent/upcoming producing projects include new age/americana crossover singer/songwriter Kimberly Haynes’ award winning debut album “Awaken Me”, as well as the following up album “In Dreams”; singer/songwriters Julia Fordham, Quincy Coleman, Mitzi Swarz, Eric Harrington, Jessica Bassuk – and award nominated Mary Gospe and kirtan artist Prem Vidu.
+Recent producing projects include new age/americana crossover singer/songwriter Kimberly Haynes’ award winning debut album “Awaken Me”, as well as the following up album “In Dreams”; singer/songwriters Julia Fordham, Quincy Coleman, Mitzi Swarz, Eric Harrington, Jessica Bassuk – and award nominated Mary Gospe and award nominated kirtan artist Prem Vidu.

 Whether laying down killer guitar tracks, composing original music or adding depth and polish to artists he produces, Vito brings integrity and unique artistry to music that defies pigeon-holes.
 “I have the ability to hear something in everything — I can see ‘round the bend when someone plays me an idea.
 That inspires me in the job of Producer.”